Azuritul/AZDropdownMenu/README.md

 ## Usage

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo with `git clone https://github.com/Azuritul/AZDropdownMenu.git`, and run `pod install` from the Example directory first.

 ## Requirements
 - iOS 8 or above